 Businesses that scale are businesses with operating leverage.
 Put simply, if you add operating costs (sales, marketing, administrators, R&D, etc.) at the same rate you grow revenue, then your business does not scale.
 Additional revenue requires relatively smaller and smaller additions to operating costs for the business to become scalable.

 Needs few people to operate

 A Company has a technical stream and a management stream.
-Building the right technical architecture, automating things, and having the right management systems in place helps reduce the headcount required to build and maintain the product.
+Building the right technical architecture, automating things, and having the right management systems in place help reduce the headcount required to build and maintain the product.
 If and when the company starts taking off, the technical and management debt does not stop you from growing the company at the speed that you want.

 High gross margins and Profits

 A strong scalable business will have the power to raise prices without losing business.
 Controlling the pricing enables the business to improve gross margins and profits.
-They have developed a sustainable competitive advantage to maintain the desired quarter on quarter growth.
+They have developed a sustainable competitive advantage to maintain the desired quarter-on-quarter growth.

 Less Regulatory and Legal barriers

-Businesses that require approval after approval to grow revenue and profit and are not very scalable.
+Businesses that require approval after approval to grow revenue and profit are not very scalable.
 Highly regulated businesses are harder to scale.
 Businesses with a lot of regulation impacting what they do are hard and expensive businesses to enter.
 On the flip side, it also creates barriers to entry for potential competitors.

 Product Distribution is simple and inexpensive

 The cost of delivering the application/product is tiny.
 People receive the product on devices that they already paid for.
-Now, more than ever, we have the ability to create software on inexpensive machines, using techniques they can learn on line, by accessing a third party data center in the cloud and delivering the service over the global network of networks.
+Now, more than ever, we have the ability to create software on inexpensive machines, using techniques they can learn online, by accessing a third-party data center in the cloud and delivering the service over the global network of networks.